- Cusco and Urubamba

 GIEUs (Global Intercultural Experience for Undergraduates) are project-based service-learning programs.
 Earn 3 credits taking a semester-long pre-departure course on intercultural learning, conducting fieldwork abroad for 3–4 weeks during spring or summer, and completing a community education project in fall term with your cohort.
 Pell Grant recipients on GIEU programs automatically receive the GIEU Pell Scholarship to cover their entire program fee.
 All LSA students with demonstrated financial need—including Pell Grant recipients—are eligible for additional funding through the LSA Scholarships Office’s Global Experience Scholarship.

-On the Healthy Kitchens and Agriculture program, learn how to explain and install alternative technologies in rural Peruvian homes and assist in the design and building of residential greenhouse spaces so that local residents can grow and prepare a wider range of healthy foods for their families.
+Learn from local experts about grassroots approaches to community hygiene, sanitation, and nutrition on this GIEU program.
+On the Healthy Kitchens and Agriculture program, learn how to explain and install efficient wood-burning stoves in rural Peruvian homes and assist in the design and building of residential greenhouse spaces so that local residents can grow and prepare a wider range of healthy foods for their families.